Namantar Andolan: Namvistar Din

 Govindbhai Shroff was against renaming the university, but he requested people to accept the new name with non-violence.
-Concurrently, he pressed a requirement to withdraw the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act cases against non-Dalits, specifically the malafide ones.
+Concurrently, he pressed a requirement to withdraw the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 cases against non-Dalits, specifically the malafide ones.
 Tight security was deployed on the eve of the announcement with a few incidents reported in Parbhani and Amravati.
 The police imposed a curfew at Tuljapur and shots fired by the police were reported in Beed.
 After renaming the university, at least four Dalits were stabbed, Dalit property was set on fire and statues of Ambedkar dishonoured at Parbhani and Osmanabad.
 However, in Osmanabad district, at Kathi Savargaon, the renaming decision was welcomed with celebration by Maratha sarpanch in village.
 A similar case was reported in Lohara.

-Marathwda region has a diverse cultural and historical background, so many names were suggested.
-Finally the "university was renamed as Dr. Babasaheb Ambedkar Marathwada University to pay homage to the work done by Dr. Babasaheb Ambedkar for the educational development of the Marathwada region."
+Marathwada region has a diverse cultural and historical background, so many names were suggested.
+Finally the "university was renamed as Dr. Babasaheb Ambedkar Marathwada University to pay homage to the work done by B. R. Ambedkar for the educational development of the Marathwada region."
 The university name was eventually altered on 14 January 1994.
 The chosen form — Dr. Babasaheb Ambedkar Marathwada University — represents an expansion of the existing name (a Namvistar) rather than complete change (Namanatar).
 Sharad Pawar also announced that it would be a policy to encourage higher education for everyone, irrespective of caste, class, religion, and ethnicity.
 Moreover, the newly named university was developed with improved facilities in some departments to conceptualize the dream of Ambedkar, which was one of the important parameters for the university.
 At the same time, the university adopted the Ajanta arch, with elephants as its primary logo, reflecting the Buddhist cultural significance of the Ajanta Caves.

 Every 14 January, the followers of Ambedkar throng the university.
 The political parties and organizations, based on Ambedkar's thinking, celebrate this day.
 Many people visit the university to celebrate the Namvistar Din, so political parties arrange their rallies traditionally.
 The university building and gate is decorated with lights.
 Many people visit the Buddhist caves on this occasion.
 Women greet each other by applying nil (indigo colour powder).
 This day is celebrated in other educational institutes other than Dr. Babasaheb Ambedkar Marathwada University as well.

 Massive crowd at Dr. Babasaheb Ambedkar Marathwada University gate during Namvistar Din celebrations.

 People dancing during the Namvistar Din celebrations at Dr. Babasaheb Ambedkar Marathwada University gate.

 School children pay rich tribute to Dr B R Ambedkar on Namvistar Din.